ONSdigital/dp-component-test/README.md

 This package uses the Godog BDD framework.
 For instructions on writing Godog tests [it is best to follow the instructions found here](https://github.com/cucumber/godog)

+We use `dis-vulncheck` to do auditing, which you will [need to install](https://github.com/ONSdigital/dis-vulncheck).

 ### Testing a REST API

 To integrate your REST API component tests with this library all you need to do is update your root level test file to pass